carmeea/python-training/TrainingMaterials/0.SetupAndGitIntro/docs/GitCommands.md

 git checkout main
-git checkout -b local-branch-name git push -u origin local-branch-name
+git checkout -b local-branch-name git push -u origin local-branch-name git push --set-upstream origin # or push the current branch and set the remote as upstream
 ```

 How to create a local branch from a remote branch